22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 pouring oil in rimmed baking sheet

-latkes after flippingPlace the pans back in the oven and cook until the latkes are crisp and golden brown all over, about 10 minutes more.
+Carefully remove the pans from the oven and flip.
+Cook about 10 minutes more, until the latkes are crisp and golden brown all over.

 fried latkes on baking lined with paper towels